mahf93/disparity_early_stopping/README.md

-# Early Stopping by Gradient Disparity

-Code for paper "Disparity Between Batches as a Signal for Early Stopping"
+# Disparity Between Batches as a Signal for Early Stopping

 ## Requirements
 We conducted experiments under: